Adelia Ahlforth & David Stussi

 The couple eventually settled in the gold mining village of Dixieicon-map-marker in Idaho, where David is by 1900 a gold mine manager.
 Dixie is still extremely remote today, and must have felt even more so at the time, but they were probably used to that kind of environment already at this stage.

-They do not seem to have had any children, and Adele appears to have died soon after this, because apparently he married the young woman Marion Emma Savage (b.
-1880) on 20 August 1902 in Union Co., Oregon.
+David married the young woman Marion Emma Savage (b.
+1880) on 20 August that same year in Union Co., Oregon.
 She was of British descent.
 For some reason he is then said to be from New York.

 In 1909 they emigrate back to Canada, and the year after that he seems to work as a mining agent in the Resurrection River Valley at Kenai in Alaska.
 The area has just received its first short railroad.
 His wife is not with him, but he is recorded as being a married man.

 In 1911 they live in Prince Rupert on an island off the coast of British Colombia, once more together with brother John Stussi.
 Religionwise David is recorded as being a free thinker.
 He now works as a railroad contractor, helping The Grand Trunk company build the Pacific Railway that is to connect Prince Rupert to the mainland.

 Emma dies 3 March 1912, only 32 years old, and the following year David moves back to the States to settle permanently in Seattle, where he establishes himself as a broker.
 His nationality is by now given as Canadian.
-However, in 1917 he decides to go to Tahiti via San Francisco, in order ”if I like Tahiti, to make it my home”, as he states in his passport application.
+However, in 1917 he decides to emigrate to Tahiti via San Francisco, in order ”if I like Tahiti, to make it my home”, as he states in his passport application.
 We never hear word of him again, so presumably Tahiti did agree with him.
+He probably enjoyed a comfortable old age with his winnings of a life-time of risk-taking and hard work in the true spirit of a pioneer.

 - icon-female signatures: Adelia Stusse (1893)